 The report goes on to say, “Manufacturers are on the verge of a revolution in the way they use information.
 Everybody will need to access information through cloud, mobile tools and even wearables.
 Be aware: the more information that is available, the more it will be requested by shop floor users and other business units.”

 The report concludes that connectivity — and therefore mobile technologies — are the glue that binds EIM together: “The fundamentals of a smart manufacturing initiative will require secure plant floor connectivity – for IP equipment and mobile devices, analytic capabilities (either in-house or sourced), robotic skills (hardware & software), system integration from shop floor to top floor and possibly customer to supplier, and IT/OT integration.”

 Alpha TransForm is built to help manufacturers build mobile apps to help digitally transform their businesses.
 Alpha TransForm allows manufacturing employees to craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture.
-The resulting apps can then tie into any corporate system of record to make the data available for use immediately, or to power workflow processes that initiate an emergency stop, take corrective action or trigger order replacement.
+The resulting quality control and quality assurance apps can then tie into any corporate system of record to make the data available for use immediately, or to power workflow processes that initiate an emergency stop, take corrective action or trigger order replacement.
 Try Sample Manufacturing Apps in Alpha TransForm.